 Treating heat stress as soon as you recognize the signs goes a long way toward keeping your yard healthy and strong.

-What Causes Heat Stress?
+What Causes Heat Stress in Trees?

 All plants rely on a regular supply of water to keep them healthy and cool.
 The water is usually absorbed through the roots of each tree and it travels all the way through the plant until it reaches the leaves.
 Excess water is released through the leaves as dew.
-During hot weather the process of water traveling through the trees speeds up, causing the tree to absorb less water and they become dehydrated.
+During hot weather the process of water traveling through the trees speeds up, causing the tree to absorb less water and become dehydrated.

 Take a close look at your trees to see if they are becoming stressed by the heat.
-The first sign of dehydration you are likely to notice is a generally dried out look to the leaves.
+The first sign of dehydration you are likely to notice is a generally dried-out look to the leaves.
 Some trees have leaves that droop and feel crisp on the edges.
 The leaves may also turn yellow.
 Trees that usually have blooms on them will stop blooming if they become dehydrated, and fruit will drop off the tree before it’s ready.
 Smaller trees, or those without blooms, may look like they are wilting.

-How To Combat Heat Stress
+How Can You Combat Heat Stress In Your Trees?

 Watering your trees as deeply as possible is an important way to fight heat stress.
 Some homeowners water their trees on a schedule so they don’t forget when it’s time to do it.